Implementing OEE: 6 Keys to Success

 Yogi Berra once said, “If you don’t know where you are going, you might wind up someplace else.”
 This is stating the obvious but it is important to have a plan when implementing OEE.
 If you don’t spend time planning up front, you will pay for it down the road with extra time and effort or it could lead you down the wrong path with misleading OEE results.

 When implementing OEE, it helps to start with a standard definition of OEE and its factors, and work backwards to determine what data you need for the calculation.
-The OEE calculation is standard, but there are many different opinions on what data should be included when determining the availability, performance, and quality factors.
+The OEE calculation formula is standard, but there are many different opinions on what data should be included when determining the availability, performance, and quality factors.
 Just remember that if you don’t measure it, you can’t improve it.

 To help with your OEE implementation, we have included some guidelines to help explain some of the most confusing aspects of OEE: